greggman/webgl-memory/README.md

    of using less memory overall.

    The tradeoff for using `texStorage` is that the texture's size is immutable.
-   So, for eample, if you wanted to wrap a user's image to a cube, and then change that image when the user selects a different sized image, with `texImage` you can just upload the new image to the existing texture.
+   So, for example, if you wanted to wrap a user's image to a cube, and then change that image when the user selects a different sized image, with `texImage` you can just upload the new image to the existing texture.
 With `texStorage` you'd be required to create a new texture.